Satoshi Nakamoto: The 9 Likely People Who Founded Bitcoin

 6. Paul Le Roux

 Some believe that this man, who created open-source encryption software and dabbled in a number of illegal activities, might have been Satoshi.
 His software, called TrueCrypto, was released around 2004 and was designed to completely protect data.
-However, Le Roux is currently in jail due to activities that included arms trafficking, money laundering, and drugs.
+However, Le Roux is currently in jail due to activities that include arms trafficking, money laundering, and drugs.
 There is speculation that because one of the earliest uses for the Bitcoin network was the illicit Silk Road, Le Roux might have been involved.

 7. Gavin Andresen